hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 cuz' I'm begging you, I'm on my knees please, I love you, fuck you, please

-someday if you're still around we'll laugh this off and life you've found stretching on forever more just need more blood to get you out the door
+someday if you are still around we'll laugh this off and life you've found stretching on forever more just need more blood to get you out the door